Inclusion, Diversity, Equity, and Access (IDEA)

 - The Vermont Partnership for Fairness and Diversity offers training and consulting services to help make Vermont a welcoming place for all, and particularly for people of color

 - The Clemmons Family Farm in Charlotte is a center for African-American/African diaspora arts and culture and offers networking and opportunities for Vermont’s Black artists and culture bearers

-- The Vermont Coalition for Ethnic & Social Equity in Schools develops and promotes ethnic studies, disability studies, Native American Studies, and LGBTQIA curriculum and pedagogy for all Vermont students
+- The Education Justice Coalition of Vermont develops and promotes ethnic studies, disability studies, Native American Studies, and LGBTQIA curriculum and pedagogy for all Vermont students

 - Out in the Open in Brattleboro connects and supports rural LGBTQ+ people and offers resources and toolkits for building rural social justice movements

 - The Pride Center of Vermont offers training to help organizations better support their LGBTQ+ community members